 This seminar is an introduction to Medical Humanities and will be taught in Spanish.
 We will explore the relationship between medicine, arts, and humanities, how they are related to each other and how they may enrich the practitioner.
 We will observe, reflect and debate how that richness could facilitate the discussion of ethical issues and identify ethical problems through art, literature, and film.
 We will use clinical cases for discussions, out-of-classroom learning (such as visiting Yale’s famed Medical Historical Library), and contemplation of works of art.
 This seminar will be taught by Santiago Peregalli.

 Ensuring the health and well-being of a population is a fundamental goal of public health.
 While state and local governments have expansive powers meant to preserve and protect the public’s health, actions taken in order to protect health and well-being may conflict with the rights and freedoms of individuals.
 Thus, a central question in public health ethics involves the balances of public good and personal liberty.

-This seminar will introduce students to ethics in public health.
-The first half of the course will cover the history and general principles of public health ethics, the notion of social justice as a core element, and the social determinants of health.
-The second half of the course will focus on specific topics and case studies, including vaccination, quarantine and isolation.
+This seminar will introduce students to ethical issues involved in public health.
+The course will begin with an overview of the history and general principles of public health ethics, and then will move into detailed considerations of specific topics of current concern, including vaccinations, HIV, the opioid crisis, and obesity.
 This seminar will be taught by Ruth Tallman.

 Ethics at the End of Life